-Elias Motsoaledi Local Municipality has a staff compliment of 391.
-A total of 342(87, 5%) posts have been filled and 49(12,5%) are vacant.
-The vacancy rate is at 12, 5% of the total posts.
+Elias Motsoaledi Local Municipality has a staff compliment of 541.
+A total of 349(65%) posts have been filled and 192(35%) are vacant.
 The Municipality has within its financial means focused on filling all vacant and budgeted posts prioritising posts which have an impact directly on service delivery.
 The Municipal Manager as the Accounting Officer is the administrative head of the municipality supported by the directorates as reflected in the following table:

-Table 98: Administrative Heads of Departments
+Table 98: Administrative H eads of De partments

-Function Post Name Department Municipal Manager filled MM Kgwale Office of the Municipal Manager Senior Manager Filled Mr. N. Matumane Corporate Services
+Function Post Name Department Municipal Manager filled MM Kgwale Office of the Municipal Manager Senior Manager Filled Mr. J.Maboa (Acting) Corporate Services Chief Financial Officer Vacant Moleko Sebelemetja (Acting) Budget & Treasury Senior Manager Vacant Acting: Mr Malaka Technical Services Senior Manager Filled Mr. M. Mohlala Community Services

-Function Post Name Department Chief Financial Officer Vacant Moleko Sebelemetja (Acting) Budget & Treasury Senior Manager Vacant Acting: Mr Malaka Technical Services Senior Manager Filled Ms.Ellen Kegopotsemang Community Services Senior Manager Vacant Mr Matumane (Acting) Executive Support Senior Manager Vacant Mr B. Sethojoa (Acting) Development Planning
+Function Post Name Department Senior Manager Vacant Mr B. Sethojoa (Acting) Development Planning